๐Ÿ•‰๏ธIntro to Hinduism

 Why This Matters

-Understanding Hindu sacred texts isn't just about memorizing titles and dates—it's about grasping how religious knowledge develops, transmits, and transforms across centuries.
+Understanding Hindu sacred texts isn't just about memorizing titles and dates.
+It's about grasping how religious knowledge develops, transmits, and transforms across centuries.
 You're being tested on the distinction between revealed scripture and human composition, how philosophical inquiry emerges from ritual practice, and the way narrative traditions shape ethical frameworks.
 These texts demonstrate core religious studies concepts: the relationship between orthodoxy and orthopraxy, the tension between elite and popular religion, and how sacred literature both reflects and shapes social structures.

 The texts you'll study fall into clear categories based on their authority, function, and audience.
 Some claim divine origin and establish doctrinal foundations; others use storytelling to make complex ideas accessible to ordinary practitioners.
-Don't just memorize which text contains which teaching—know why certain texts carry more authority, how philosophical ideas evolved from ritual contexts, and what role narrative plays in transmitting religious values.
+Don't just memorize which text contains which teaching.
+Know why certain texts carry more authority, how philosophical ideas evolved from ritual contexts, and what role narrative plays in transmitting religious values.
 That conceptual understanding is what separates strong exam responses from surface-level recall.

-Revealed Scripture (Śruti): The Foundation of Authority
+Revealed Scripture (ลšruti): The Foundation of Authority

 Vedas

-• Four collections (Rigveda, Samaveda, Yajurveda, Atharvaveda)—composed in Sanskrit roughly 1500–500 BCE, making them among the oldest religious texts still in active use
+• Four collections: Rigveda, Samaveda, Yajurveda, Atharvaveda.
+Composed in Vedic Sanskrit roughly 1500โ€“500 BCE, these are among the oldest religious texts still in active use.

 Upanishads

 • Philosophical texts (c.
-800–200 BCE) that mark a dramatic shift from external ritual to internal contemplation and metaphysical inquiry
+800โ€“200 BCE) that mark a dramatic shift from external ritual to internal contemplation and metaphysical inquiry.
+There are over 200, but roughly 13 are considered the principal or "classical" Upanishads.

-• Still classified as śruti—though philosophically innovative, they're considered the "end of the Vedas" (Vedānta), maintaining revealed status while transforming Vedic thought
+• Still classified as ล›ruti.
+Though philosophically innovative, they're considered the "end of the Vedas" (Vedฤnta), maintaining revealed status while transforming Vedic thought from within.

-Compare: Vedas vs. Upanishads—both are śruti with ultimate authority, but the Vedas emphasize ritual action (karma-kanda) while the Upanishads emphasize knowledge (jnana-kanda).
-If asked about the development of Hindu thought, this shift from orthopraxy to philosophical inquiry is your key example.
+Compare: Vedas vs. Upanishads โ€” both are ล›ruti with ultimate authority, but the Vedas emphasize ritual action (karma-kanda) while the Upanishads emphasize knowledge (jnana-kanda).
+If asked about the development of Hindu thought, this shift from ritual practice to philosophical inquiry is your key example.

 Epic Literature (Itihasa): Ethics Through Narrative